-N. Northeast Area Study Update
+L. Northeast Area Study Update

 The Northeast Area Study (NEAS) was completed in FY 2014.
 The study evaluated land use and transportation issues in the northeastern section of CAMPO's planning area.
 The study covered parts of Wake and Franklin Counties, and the municipalities of Knightdale, Wendell, Zebulon, Bunn, Rolesville, and parts of Wake Forest, Youngsville and Franklinton.
 As with the Southwest Area Study in FY 18 and 19, the NEAS needs to be updated in order to prepare for the 2050 MTP.
 The update will involve extensive public outreach, and an evaluation of transportation projects, policies and priorities that may have evolved or shifted since the original study.
 Three meetings were held in the summer of 2019 with Core Technical Team members around the study area to gather feedback on the NEAS Update scope.
 The request for proposals for the NEAS Update was posted on August 26, 2019 and proposals were due on September 23, 2019.
 A team comprised of core technical team members in the study area met in October to review proposals, interview candidates if necessary, and select a consultant.
-Contract negotiations are underway and the project should start shortly after the holidays.
-The project timeframe is anticipated to be from January 2020 to June 2021.
+Stantec was selected as the top scoring consultant and approval of moving forward with the contract was approved at the Executive Board in January.
+Notice to proceed was issued to Stantec in February and the first Core Technical Team meeting will be in early March.
+The project timeframe will be from February 2020 to June 2021.